5ec1cff/TrickyStore/README.md

 > **Zygisk (or Zygisk Next) is needed for this feature to work.**

-If you cannot pass strong integrity, you can try enabling build vars spoofing by creating the file `/data/adb/tricky_store/spoof_build_vars`.
+If you still cannot pass STRONG integrity with an unrevoked hardware keybox, you can try enabling build vars spoofing by creating the file `/data/adb/tricky_store/spoof_build_vars`.

 Tricky Store will automatically generate example config props inside `/data/adb/tricky_store/spoof_build_vars` on next reboot, then you can manually edit your spoof config.